simon-i1-h/brainaiee/README.md

 ### Large cells

-Brainaiee's size of a cell is unsigned char (0\~255).
+Brainbeep's size of a cell is unsigned char (0\~255).
 You can create extensions or dialects for large cells (such as int).